 ‘Dry Drowning’ – Warning Signs That Parents Should Know

-The “dry drowning” death of a 4-year-old boy from Houston has brought national attention to a rare condition that can occur hours or even days after a child inhales too much water.
+A few years ago, the “dry drowning” death of a 4-year-old boy from Houston brought national attention to a rare condition that can occur hours or even days after a child inhales too much water.
 The parents of Frankie Delgado, who died June 3, say that they hope other parents become educated about the warning signs of this unusual condition.